We are looking forward to a week of adventure and learning with your child at Linne Doran (Pond of the Otter), home of Wilderness Awareness School!

 Because of our local squirrels and mice, keeping food in tents is not an option.
 In general, we ask that campers NOT bring their own snacks.
 If your child has a medical condition that necessitates that they do so, please contact us well in advance so that we can make food storage and access arrangements with our cook and instructors.
 We will gladly accommodate this for medical reasons only.

-In our overnight camps we look for opportunities for our students to have the experience of sampling wild foods.
+In our fire and food overnight we look for opportunities for our students to have the experience of sampling wild foods.
 This experience will include opportunities to correctly identify and gather edible plants and how to safely prepare them for eating.
 There may be opportunities for them to experience fishing and/or hunting bullfrogs and potentially gathering edible invertebrates.
 All experiences will include how to correctly identify species and how to comply with the rules and regulations governing the collection of these species.
 We will also include how to humanely and respectfully take the life of these animals and how to safely prepare and cook them.
-All of these activities will be optional and if you have any concerns or questions about these opportunities please talk to the camp director at check-in.
+All of these activities will be optional and if you have any concerns or questions about these opportunities please talk to the camp director at check in.
 We will work with you to ensure that your child’s experiences are within the boundaries of what you believe to be safe and appropriate for your family.

 Because of our semi-remote location and the overnight nature of this camp, it is absolutely vital that we have complete medical information and history for all of our participants.
 Please let us know about any concerns you have or changes to your child’s medical information or health.

-Please bring any medications for your child in a ziplock bag with their name and instructions.
+Please bring any medications for your child in a ziplock bag with name and instructions.
 We will keep them secure and help remind campers to take their medications when needed.

 For our Covid-19 policies and guidelines, click here.

-Communication During Camp:
+Communication during Camp:

 There is no reliable cell phone reception at Linne Doran, and we ask that participants leave cell phones and all electronics at home.
 Our phone line at Linne Doran is for use by staff only in case of emergency.
 Please do not expect to receive any calls from your child during the week.
 For many families, this week at camp is the first time campers have been away from home for so long.
 We are used to working with children during this exciting and sometimes challenging time and are honored to be a part of their lives during this experience.